You feel your marriage has hit an all-time low but not sure if you want a divorce?

 Friends and family are telling me to leave him.

-As well meaning as friends and family are at giving advice don’t let them railroad you into a decision.
-They are not in your marriage and are making judgements from outside and without all the facts.
+As well-meaning as friends and family are at giving advice don’t let them railroad you into a decision.
+They are not in your marriage and are making judgments from outside and without all the facts.
 It’s a very personal decision that only you can make.

 Though we are splitting up, neither of us want to move out during the divorce.

 Financial constraints may mean you can’t move out and neither of you has to.
 But emotionally it might be better to live separately.
 Even if you are the one initiating the divorce, you don’t have to be the one who has to leave.
 It’s probably best and more stable for the children for them to stay in their home if possible.
 Think before you do anything and seek professional advice.

 If I leave would I lose any rights I have to my house?

 No. If the house is in both names or solely in your name then legally you don’t lose any rights at all.
 It is though in practice easier to keep control of the legal process if you are still in the house.
 Talk to your lawyer before you act.